italiangrid/storm/_includes/gridftp-process-monitor.md

 #### Extras

 * *did*: is a graphical tool to view the information published
-* *psViewer*: is a shell tools on client machine to view what is receiving
+* *psViewer*: is a shell tools on the client machine to view what it is receiving
-* other FMC modules allow to monitor cpu usage, network status, file systems etc. More investigaion is needed to build interesting monitor on it.
+* other FMC modules allow to monitor cpu usage, network status, file systems, and so on.
+More investigaion is needed to build interesting monitor on it.